 ‘Be the best you can be’

-As a school we follow the principles of developing a Growth Mindset – this is evident in both children and adult learners.
-Challenge is embraced and persistence and effort are rewarded.
+As a school we follow the principles of developing a Growth Mindset* – this is evident in both children and adult learners.
+Challenge is embraced and perseverance and effort are rewarded.
 We are inspired by the success of others and learn to be ‘critical friends’ so that we can provide others with effective feedback and also respond to that feedback when it is given to us.
-Each class has developed 4 superhero characters which represent the key principles of Growth Mindset – Challenge, Perseverance, Effort and Feedback – and reinforces these throughout the school.

 Our principles of effective teaching are developed through our knowledge of what makes good learning and we continue to access new research on the principles of learning.
 We pride ourselves at Springbank on our supportive yet aspirational atmosphere where positive relationships and a culture of mutual respect and kindness are embedded.

-Our teaching is always tailored to best suit the needs of our children and encompasses a wide variety of aspects in order to ensure continuous effective learning:
+Our teaching is always tailored to best suit the needs of our children and encompasses a wide variety of aspects in order to ensure continuous effective learning.
+These include:

 For more detail see the Marking and Feedback Policy

 A key aspect of the teaching and learning at Farsley Springbank is our Learning Challenge Curriculum which underpins our effective teaching.
 This creative and imaginative curriculum builds on the children’s interests and curiosities, creating an atmosphere of enthusiasm and excitement whilst allowing them to develop their skills, knowledge and understanding.

 Our key drivers for Learning Challenge topics are usually science, history, geography or DT and we encompass other subject areas such as art within these.
 Reading and writing can be linked with learning challenge topics or a key text and maths is mainly standalone but elements of maths may come into learning challenges too.